 Across all ecosystems, biological diversity is under enormous and increasing threat due to climate change and other human pressures.
 Responding to this problem requires strategies that integrate elements of governance, economics, human welfare, and other societal factors.
-It also requires the use of a science-based approach to develop safe havens for biodiversity, both in the long-term and as immediate interventions within crisis landscapes to prevent potential extinction events from occurring.
+It also requires the use of a science-based approach to develop safe havens for biodiversity, both in the long term and as immediate interventions within crisis landscapes to prevent potential extinction events and ecosystem ‘tipping points’ from occurring.

-Currently, the prioritization of new areas for protection is often undertaken with incomplete and/or outdated information on the geographical extent of plant and animal assemblages.
+Currently, the prioritization of new areas for conservation is often undertaken with incomplete and/or outdated information on the geographical extent of plant and animal assemblages.
 This is particularly concerning as more than 70 countries (including the U.S.) have signed on to a commitment to protect 30% of lands and oceans by 2030.
 How will these areas be prioritized?
 While progress is being made on prioritization of potential conservation areas, without high fidelity spatial data products pinpointing the areas of greatest beta diversity, this task will be difficult to achieve in the context of climate change.

-It's time to scale this important work globally, leveraging a new generation of Earth-orbiting satellites with miniaturized Imaging spectrometers.
-Connected through artificial intelligence, these instruments can allow humanity for the first time to directly observe biodiversity from space, inaugurating a new era in conservation science.
-Satellite data will be streamed to cloud-based computer storage housed at the Asner-led Center for Global Discovery and Conservation Science at ASU and analyzed by advanced machine learning algorithms to produce 19 specific data products covering terrestrial plant biodiversity and carbon storage, habitat connectivity, and coastal marine biodiversity.
-Dr. Asner’s team has partnered with a leading aerospace group to place two Imaging Spectrometers into Earth orbit.
+Leveraging the spectral data produced by the Carbon Mapper satellites, these instruments will allow humanity, for the first time, to directly observe biodiversity from space, inaugurating a new era in conservation science.
+Satellite data will be streamed to cloud-based computer storage housed at the Asner-led Center for Global Discovery and Conservation Science at ASU and analyzed by advanced machine learning algorithms to produce more than a dozen novel indicators, informing maps of terrestrial plant biodiversity and carbon storage, habitat connectivity, and coastal marine biodiversity.

-It estimated that by 2030, approximately $150B will need to be spent annually on ecosystem conservation in order to avert a sixth extinction crisis and preserve the carbon stocks that keep our global climate system in check.
 A relatively modest investment in the world’s first global spectral monitoring hub for biodiversity could influence the allocation of hundreds of billions of dollars over the decade by driving a state-of-the-art decision support system accessible to governments, civil society, and the private sector.
 This could facilitate a rapid reversal of biodiversity loss by providing a quantum leap in humanity’s ability to see and understand the complexity of the ecosystems that make life on Earth possible.